Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Study of maximal streams

-where, if $z$ is the center of $\cyl (A,h)$ and $\vv$ is normal to $A$, the set $B'(A,h)$ is defined by
+where, if $z$ is the center of $\cyl(A,h)$ and $\vv$ is normal to $A$, the set $B'(A,h)$ is defined by

-We state the following property : \begin{prop} Let $A$ be a non degenerate hyperrectangle normal to a unit vector $\vv$ and let $\eta >0$.
+We state the following property: \begin{prop} Let $A$ be a nondegenerate hyperrectangle normal to a unit vector $\vv $, and let $\eta>0$.
 There exists $h_0 (A,\eta)$ such that for $0< h\leq h_0$, for $n$ large enough (how large depending on everything else), we have

-and for all $\eps >0$ and $y\in \RR^d$ we have
+and for all $\eps>0$ and $y\in\RR^d$, we have

 \end{prop} Before proving Proposition \ref{propflux}, we end the proof of Proposition \ref{propcap1}.
-We apply Proposition \ref{propflux} to the hyperrectangle $A$ to obtain an $h_0 (A, \eta)$ and then we use the rescaling property in Proposition \ref{propflux} to obtain that for all $h\leq h_0 (A, \eta)$, for all $p\geq 1 $ and for all $n$ large enough (how large depending on everything else) we have
+We apply Proposition \ref{propflux} to the hyperrectangle $A$ to obtain an $h_0 (A, \eta)$ and then we use the rescaling property in Proposition \ref{propflux} to obtain that for all $h\leq h_0 (A, \eta)$, for all $p\geq1 $, and for all $n$ large enough (how large depending on everything else), we have